charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'cso lecture 8' @ 09/08/2023, 16:54:45 to second-year
+The following files were modified:
+- cso/notes/lectures.md

+GPT Summary:
+ > A new lecture was added to the cso/notes/lectures.md file titled "Meeting 7 - clocks, registers" with an empty slides link, and a new 8-clocks-hw.pdf file was added to the cso/notes/slides directory.

 ### charliemeyer2000: 'finished personal finance notes for monday sept 11' @ 09/07/2023, 19:57:22 to second-year
 The following files were modified:
 - personal-finance/notes/readings.md